dedis/student_19_ripple-locality/README.md

 - `$ pip install coinmarketcap`
 - `$ pip install currencyconverter`

-Install [Node.js](https://nodejs.org/en/download/) to run the javascripts in the connect_to_nodes folder
+Install [Node.js](https://nodejs.org/en/download/) to run the javascript in the connect_to_nodes folder

+## Run

 ### Data
-Data is not uploaded to Github because it is to heavy.
+Data is not uploaded to Github because it is too heavy.

-We have three original files situated in ripple_analysis/data/transactions/original.
+We have three original files situated in ripple_analysis/data/transactions/original
 - ripple-transactions-jan-2013-dec-2016.txt
 - more-txs-from-missing-parsed.txt
 - final_txs_2017.txt